Fathom vs RE/MAX: Structural Comparison (2026)

 Fathom Realty: Cloud-First, Lean and Independent

 Fathom agents work from wherever they choose with no physical office requirements and no desk fees.
 The brokerage is built for independent agents who want to keep their costs low and their autonomy high.
-With a 4.6-star Glassdoor rating from 362 reviews, agent satisfaction at Fathom is among the highest in the industry – agents who value simplicity, transparency, and financial efficiency tend to be very loyal to the model.
+With a 4.6-star Glassdoor rating from 362 reviews, Fathom’s reported agent satisfaction is at the upper end of the major-brokerage range; agents on the model frequently cite the flat-fee structure and operational simplicity.

 RE/MAX: Brand-Driven, Office-Based Culture